Plumbeous water redstart: Description

 The plumbeous water redstart is typically 14 cm long in total, with an average weight of 22 g for males and 18.8 g for females.
 The male birds are slate blue in colour with a tail that is rusty red.
 On the other hand, female birds are pale grey and feature a white rump.

 Habitat

-The bird is found in Afghanistan, Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan, Taiwan, Thailand, and Vietnam.
+The bird is found in Afghanistan, Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan, Thailand, and Vietnam.
 Their preferred habitats are streams, nullahs and rivers with boulders that are shaded, as well as vegetation near riverbanks.
 Streams with higher populations of insects such as mayflies appear to be preferred.

 They are typically found at relatively high elevations, with the ones living in the Himalayas seen between 2000 m and 4100 m.
 However, they tend to descend to lower altitudes during the winter.

 The plumbeous water redstart has been placed on the Least Concern category of the IUCN Red List, as the population has remained stable throughout the last ten years.
 The size of its distribution range is over 5100000 km2.